 - stagnant bank lending encouraging, or forcing, small businesses to seek alternative credit providers; and

 - accountants turning to software to cut costs and offer higher-value advisory services at scale.

-The 25 fintech companies we've backed are leveraging these trends, and others, to develop new products, services and business models.
+The 25 fintech companies we backed are leveraging these trends, and others, to develop new products, services and business models.

-The Open Up Challenge is run by Nesta’s Challenge Prize Centre, through Nesta’s wholly owned subsidiary Nesta Enterprises Limited.
-All Open Up Challenge grants and prizes are awarded by an independent Judging Panel.
+The Open Up Challenge was run by Nesta Challenges, through Nesta’s wholly owned subsidiary Nesta Enterprises Limited.
+All Open Up Challenge grants and prizes were awarded by an independent Judging Panel.

 Nesta is a global innovation foundation with a mission to spark and shape new ideas to improve how the world works for everyone.
-Within Nesta, the Challenge Prize Centre uses prizes to stimulate innovative solutions to some of the biggest challenges we face.
+Nesta Challenges uses prizes to stimulate innovative solutions to some of the biggest challenges we face.
 Challenge prizes are a simple but powerful idea.
 A problem or opportunity is identified, the challenge is publicised and rewards offered to those who can deliver the best solutions.

 Open banking APIs are now live in the UK market, enabling small businesses to securely and conveniently share their data with third parties.
 The APIs also enable those challengers to get real-time access to product information from the providers of current account, unsecured small value loans and overdrafts, as well as to initiate payments on behalf of their small business users.
 We've compiled some useful reading below to navigate this space.
 Open Banking Limited is the organisation responsible for developing the open banking standard.
 Visit their website for more information on the background to open banking.